rabbitmq/ra/docs/internals/STATE_MACHINE_TUTORIAL.md

 `ra:process_command/2` blocks until the command has achieved consensus and has been applied to the state machine on the leader server.
 It is the simplest way to interact with `ra` but also the one with the highest latency.
-To read values consistently we have no choice than to use it.
+To read values consistently we have no choice other than to use it.
 The return tuple has either the raft index and term the entry was added to the raft log _or_ the return value optionally returned by the state machine.
 The `{read, Key}` command returns the current value of the key.